lofar-astron/prefactor/docs/source/initsubtract.rst

 Intial-subtract pipeline
 ========================

-This pipeline images the full FoV (and 1st side-lobe), generating a sky-model and subtracting it from the visibilities.
+This pipeline images the full FoV (and 1st side-lobe) at two resolutions and at multiple frequencies, generating a sky-model and subtracting it from the visibilities.
+The parset is named one of ``Initial-Subtract.parset``, ``Initial-Subtract-IDG.parset``, or ``Initial-Subtract-IDG-LowMemory.parset``, depending on whether one wants to use IDG with WSClean.
+IDG is generally much faster if you have GPUs.

 .. note::